bassam-alamin/wealthwallet/README.md

 PYTHON 3.11

 Prerequisites:
-1. Make sure you have postgresql and redis installed on your machine
+1. Make sure you have PostgreSQL and Redis installed on your machine

-2. Create a database that you will copy name and user to replace on the .env
+2. Create a database that you will copy the name and user to replace on the .env

 How To Run: